 8. Rakiura Track (32km, 2-3 days)

-The newest Great Walk but shouldn’t be one in my opinion, plenty of better walks, though is a good excuse to visit New Zealand’s third island.
+The newest Great Walk (until the Paparoa Track opens in late 2019) but shouldn’t be one in my opinion.
+There are plenty of better walks around New Zealand, though it is a good excuse to visit New Zealand’s third island.
 Lacks the elevation for any decent views and the coastal sections aren’t a patch on Abel Tasman or Heaphy Track.
 Surprisingly tough despite the distance as its very up and down, and muddy.
-Famed for its bird life but less than I expected, a better experience (and closer for most people) would be the Aotea Track on Great Barrier Island.
+Famed for its bird life but less than I expected.
+For those living close to Auckland keen on seeing kiwis in the wild, spend the night on Motuora Island.
 Here’s the full story of walking the track.

 Highlights: Some nice coastal views on day one section, loop track from Oban